ChromiumOS-Guy/godot-script-library/ThreadPool/readme.md

 Priority

-join (suspected to not work with multiple threads at the same time)
+join (suspected to not work with multiple threads at the same time please report bugs)

 ThreadPoolManager.gd functions: